rodneyshupe/Cookbook/Recipes/Desserts/NewYorkCheesecake.rst

    measuring cup or ramekin, firmly pack crust into pan.
 Bake on lower-middle rack until fragrant and beginning to brown around edges, about 13 minutes.
 Transfer to rimmed baking sheet and set aside to cool completely.
-Reduce oven temperature to 200 degrees.
+Reduce oven temperature to 200F.
 2. FOR THE FILLING: Using stand mixer fitted with paddle, beat cream cheese, 3/4 cup sugar, and salt at medium-low speed until combined, about 1 minute.
 Beat in remaining 3/4 cup sugar until combined, about 1 minute.